Mdsomratakbor/C--Tutorial/C# InterView Question.md

 - **Abstract Class:** Abstract classes are declared using the abstract keyword.
 Objects cannot be created for abstract classes.
 If you want to use it then it must be inherited in a subclass.
 You can easily define abstract or non-abstract methods within an Abstract class.
 The methods inside the abstract class can either have an implementation or no implementation.
 - **Partial Class:** It is a type of class that allows dividing their properties, methods, and events into multiple source files, and at compile time these files are combined into a single class.
 - **Sealed Class:**  One cannot inherit a sealed class from another class and restricts the class properties.
 Any access modifiers cannot be applied to the sealed class.

+### 5. Explain different access modifiers in C#?

+`These are the keywords that help to define the accessibility of class, member, and data type in the program.
+These keywords are used to restrict the use of some data manipulation done by other classes.
+There are 4 types of access modifiers- public, private, protected, and internal.
+These modifiers define 6 other accessibility levels when working together- public, protected, internal, protected internal, private, and private protected.`